pints-team/pints/docs/source/diagnostic_plots.rst

 For users who have Matplotlib installed, Pints offers a number of diagnostic plots that can be used to quickly check obtained results.

-Plotting functions:
+Plots of functions:

 - :func:`function`
 - :func:`function_between_points`
 - :func:`surface`

-Diagnosing MCMC results:
+MCMC Diagnostic plots:

 - :func:`autocorrelation`
 - :func:`histogram`